AronRynkiewicz/dataverse_tools/README.md

 # Dataverse tools
 [MX-RDR](https://mxrdr.icm.edu.pl/) tool, in form of python script, which simplifies new data set creation.

+# Available functionality
+Using just one script you can:
+* create new dataset
+* add metadata to it
+* zip all files and add them to dataset
+* add JPEG file from first diffraction image

 # Installation
 To use this tool, you need:
 * Python 3
+* adxv - for diffraction image creation

 we also suggest:
 * git - for easier download